Temple University: The Temple "T"

 The university's symbol, the Temple "T", was designed by students in a graphic arts and design class in the Tyler School of Art and Architecture in 1983.
-The “T” represents strength and positive character, with the open ends showing the free exchange of ideas that is the hallmark of a Temple education.
-The Temple T is referenced in the school's cheer, T For Temple U.
+It is, of course, cherry and white.
+The "T" represents strength and positive character, with the open ends showing the free exchange of ideas that is the hallmark of a Temple education.

-T For Temple U

-"T For Temple U" is a cheer performed at many sporting events, pep rallies, and school celebrations.
-The song was written in the 1980s by a member of the Temple University Diamond Marching Band.
-"T For Temple U" is accompanied by arm motions that create the shapes of the letters T and U. Temple's official fight song is "Fight, Temple, Fight!"

 The Owl

 The owl has been the symbol and mascot for Temple University since its founding in the 1880s, making it the first school in the United States to adopt the owl as its symbol.
 The nocturnal hunter symbolized Temple's early mission as a night school for ambitious young people of limited means.
 Russell Conwell encouraged these students, saying, "The owl of the night makes the eagle of the day."
+In addition to being a universal symbol for wisdom and knowledge, the owl was the symbol of Athena, Greek goddess of wisdom and warfare.
+Due to this, the owl was decided to be a suitable mascot for not only the university as a center of learning, but for the athletic teams as well.

-In 1977, Temple introduced "Victor T. Owl," a costumed mascot, which was then renamed Hooter in 1984, and has remained Temple's mascot at sports games and events since.
+In 1977, Temple introduced "Victor T. Owl", a costumed mascot, which was then renamed Hooter in 1984, and has remained Temple's mascot at sports games and events since.
 Stella, Temple's live owl mascot, was hatched in 2009 in Washington State and raised by a master falconer.
 She arrived in Pennsylvania in 2011 and lives in the Elmwood Park Zoo in Norristown, Pennsylvania.
-Stella is one of two live owl mascots in Division 1 athletics, the other being Florida Atlantic University's Hera.
+Stella is one of two live owl mascots in Division I athletics, the other being Florida Atlantic University's Hera.
+Temple University is one of three schools in the American Athletic Conference to use the owl as a mascot, alongside Florida Atlantic University and Rice University.

 Fraternities and sororities

-Temple has hosted fraternities and sororities for more than 100 years.
-As of 2018, 28 organizations are part of the Temple University Greek Association, while the Greek population has more than doubled in recent years to more than 1,600 undergraduates.
+31 Greek organizations are part of the Temple University Greek Association, with 938 members in Fall 2024.

 Student organizations

-Temple University has more than 300 student organizations for a variety of interests academic, professional, political and advocacy, service, religious, cultural and international, arts, entertainment, recreation and leisure, and media and publishing.
+Temple University has more than 450 student organizations for a variety of interests academic, professional, political and advocacy, service, religious, cultural and international, arts, entertainment, recreation and leisure, and media and publishing.